Is Walking A Good Activity For People With Back Pain?

 And not do yourself any further damage.

-How to Get Started With Walking
+How To Get Started With Walking

 As all you need to do is open your front door and off you go.

-However when you first start out it's important not to overdo things.
+However, when you first start out it's important not to overdo things.

-So if you've never really walked before start slowly with a couple of gentle 10-15 minute walks.
+Instead start slowly with a couple of gentle 10-15 minute walks.

 Then gradually build this up over time until you can walk briskly for between 30-60 minutes at a time.